mattapperson/tmux-session/README.md

 The CLI uses:
 - **@clack/prompts** for the beautiful interactive interface
-- **Bun's built-in APIs** for executing shpool commands
+- **Bun's built-in APIs** for executing zmx commands
-- **child_process spawn** to hand over terminal control to shpool
+- **child_process spawn** to hand over terminal control to zmx

-When you select or create a session, the CLI spawns a shpool process with `stdio: 'inherit'`, which hands over complete terminal control to shpool.
-When you detach from shpool, you return to your normal shell.
+When you select or create a session, the CLI spawns a zmx process with `stdio: 'inherit'`, which hands over complete terminal control to zmx.
+When you detach from zmx (Ctrl+\), you return to your normal shell.

 ## Technical Details